Ahmed-Z/Telegram-Remote-Desktop/README.md

 * Put computer in sleep mode.

 # Installation
-This program in meant to be running on the PC you want to control remotly.
+This program in meant to be running on the PC you want to control remotely.

 `git clone https://github.com/Ahmed-Z/Telegram-Remote-Desktop`<br>
 `cd Telegram-Remote-Desktop` <br><br>